Fort Worth Vaqueros FC: Rivalries

 When the Vaqueros first entered the NPSL, they had an instant rival in Dallas City FC.
 With the teams in close proximity to each other in the Dallas–Fort Worth metroplex, there is a natural rivalry between the two clubs.
 In addition to their conference play, the Vaqueros play a two leg cup series against Dallas City.
 The name of this cup was selected by both teams' fans, from the DFW area through social media.
 The Vaqueros lost the first Trinity River Cup to Dallas City FC in 2014, suffering a 2–0 loss in the first leg and a 1–0 loss in the second leg.
 Beginning in 2016, the Vaqueros began a two-leg (non-league) series with Shreveport Rafters FC, called the Texas Trail Classic.
 Shreveport won the inaugural cup.

-In 2019, the Chisholm Trail Clásico began, pitting the Vaqueros against the Denton Diablos FC.
+In 2019, the Chisholm Trail Clásico began, pitting the Vaqueros against Denton Diablos FC.

+Stadium

+The club is currently based at Doskocil Stadium at Nolan Catholic High School.
+The NPSL team began play at LaGrave Field and later played at Farrington Field, a facility owned by the Fort Worth Independent School District.